Stuttgart Vulgate: Characteristics

-The Stuttgart Vulgate is a manual edition.
 The Stuttgart Vulgate is based on the Oxford Vulgate and the Benedictine Vulgate.

 The Weber-Gryson edition includes Jerome's prologues and the Eusebian Canons.
 It does not, however, provide any of the other prefatory material often found in medieval Bible manuscripts, such as chapter headings, some of which are included in the large editions of Oxford and Rome.

 In its spelling, it retains medieval Latin orthography, sometimes using oe rather than ae, and having more proper nouns beginning with H (e.g., Helimelech instead of Elimelech).
 It also uses line breaks, rather than the modern system of punctuation marks, to indicate the structure of each verse, following the practice of the Oxford and Rome editions.

 It contains two Latin Psalters, both the traditional Gallicanum and the juxta Hebraicum, which are printed on facing pages to allow easy comparison and contrast between the two versions.
 It has an expanded Apocrypha, containing Psalm 151 and the Epistle to the Laodiceans in addition to 3 and 4 Esdras and the Prayer of Manasseh.
 In addition, its modern prefaces (in Latin, German, French, and English) are a source of information about the history of the Vulgate.